About me

 Python (4+ yrs), C#, R, MATLAB

-Technical writing, client demos, grant proposals, patents, stakeholder coordination
+Technical writing, grant & patent writing, client demos, stakeholder coordination

 Publications